 - Speaking with your healthcare provider about any concerns you have about POUI before surgery

 Loss of bladder control after surgery is a common condition that can significantly impact a person’s quality of life.
 Understanding the causes and symptoms of POUI can help people seek the appropriate treatment and take steps to prevent this condition from developing.
-If you are experiencing symptoms of POUI, speak with your healthcare provider to determine the underlying cause and the most appropriate treatment for you.
+If you are experiencing symptoms of POUI, speak with your healthcare provider or Hospital to determine the underlying cause and the most appropriate treatment for you.